 - Spa: The hip Akasha Holistic Wellbeing Centre comes with a hammam, sauna, the city’s only private Watsu pool for Shiatsu massage in water, and numerous luxurious signature treatments such as hot seashell massage.

-- Fitness Center: Fitness center with iPod docks, personal trainers, and fitness classes, from yoga and Pilates to boxing and cardio.
+- Fitness Center: Fitness center, personal trainers, and fitness classes, from yoga and Pilates to boxing and cardio.